ome/omero-guide-scripts/docs/parameter_description.rst

 ------------------
 For the import script.
 If the columns specified here are found in the CSV, they will be ignored by the script.

-Three default special values are given. <ID> corresponds to the name of the column for the object IDs specified by the \
+Three default special Values are given. <ID> corresponds to the name of the column for the object IDs specified by the \
 parameter `Target ID colname`_. <NAME> corresponds to the name of the column for the object IDs specified by the \
 parameter `Target name colname`_. <PARENT> corresponds to all possible parent containers type exported when using the \
 parameter `Include parent container names`_.